This story was originally published in March 2018.

 The aftermath of winter can be a scary thing.
 Torn up lawns, flattened shrubbery, broken tree limbs, all revealed when the snow finally melts away.

-Plows trying to clean up roads and driveways inevitably tore up muddy lawns in the process.
-And let’s not forget earlier this winter, when we weathered that ice storm, then a wind storm, then bouts of rain.
-The season has taken its toll.
+And plows trying to clean up roads and driveways inevitably tore up muddy lawns in the process.

 So what can you do?